-Join Jan Kabili for an in-depth discussion in this video Adding creative effects, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Adding creative effects, part of Lightroom and Photoshop Elements: Integration.

 - Lightroom's Develop module is…primarily a photo quality editor.…You can work on color and tone and composition.…But when it comes to adding creative effects,…you'll often want to take a photo…that you're managing in Lightroom over to Elements.…Now there are some creative effects…that you can add to a photo here in Lightroom.…In the Develop module, I can access the presets…that ship with Lightroom from the Presets panel.…And here I'll go to the Lightroom…black and white tone presets,…and I'll choose the Antique preset.…And that converts the image to black and white,…and adds this light sepia toning.…